Tamil Evangelical Lutheran Church

-The Tamil Evangelical Lutheran Church is a Christian denomination in south India, which was established in 1919 and has approximately 500,000 members.
+The Tamil Evangelical Lutheran Church (TELC) is a Christian denomination in south India, which was established in 1919 and has approximately 500,000 members.
 Its headquarters is in Trichy, Tamil Nadu.
-It is one of the prominent mainline Lutheran churches in Tamil Nadu.
+It is one of the prominent Evangelical-Lutheran churches in Tamil Nadu.

-On 14 January 1919, the Tamil congregation of different German, Danish, and Swedish Lutheran missions joined together to form the Tamil Evangelical Lutheran Church (TELC).
+On 14 January 1919, the Tamil congregation of different German, Danish, and Swedish Lutheran missions joined together to form the Tamil Evangelical Lutheran Church.
 In March 1921, the constitution of the TELC was amended to include the structure of episcopacy.
 In 1921, a Swedish missionary, Ernst Heuman, was ordained as the first bishop of the TELC.
 The bishop of TELC holds the title Bishop of Tranquebar.

+Ernst Heuman, who served as the first presiding bishop of the Tamil Evangelical Lutheran Church in India, was ordained a priest in 1896 by Knut Henning Gezelius von Schéele (the Bishop of Visby) and consecrated as a bishop on 7 March 1921 by Hjalmar Danell (the Bishop of Skara) at New Jerusalem Church in the Indian city of Tranquebar (authorized by Archbishop of Uppsala Nathan Söderblom); Hjalmar Danell was confirmed as the Bishop of Tranquebar.
+The Swedish Line of apostolic succession was thus given to the Evangelical Lutheran Church in India.

 In 1956, R B Manickam became the first Indian to be ordained as the bishop of TELC.

 The bishops have the title Bishop of Tranquebar.
 It belongs to the Lutheran World Federation.
 The Leipzig Evangelical Lutheran Mission and Church of Sweden Mission were active in the area of Trichy in the 19th century and are still active there today.
 This Lutheran church comes under United Evangelical Lutheran Church in India.